Uji River 宇治川

 Cruising by day and fishing by night

 Your choice of activities include daytime river cruises and after-dark cormorant fishing.
-Fishing is on offer only in summer, from the middle of June to the end of September.
+Fishing is on offer only in summer, from July to the end of September.
 Purchase tickets where the fishing boats are docked.
-You get one hour to fish, beginning at 6:30 p.m.
+You get one hour to fish, beginning at either 6:30 p.m or 7 p.m.

 Many restaurants and teahouses overlook the river.
 Most specialize in Uji's famous green tea, serving everything from green tea soba noodles to ice cream and sweets.